Alexander Prokhorov

-Alexander Mikhailovich Prokhorov (born Alexander Michael Prochoroff, Алекса́ндр Миха́йлович Про́хоров; 11 July 1916 – 8 January 2002) was an Australian-born Soviet-Russian physicist and researcher whose work focused on quantum electronics.
+Alexander Mikhailovich Prokhorov (born Alexander Michael Prochoroff; Александр Михайлович Прохоров; 11 July 1916 – 8 January 2002) was an Australian-born Soviet physicist and researcher whose work focused on quantum electronics.
 His most famous and well-known works were on optics and electromagnetic research.
 He was jointly awarded the Nobel Prize in Physics in 1964 with Charles Hard Townes and Nikolay Basov for his fundamental work that led to the development of the laser and the maser.

 Early life

-Alexander Michael Prochoroff was born on 11 July 1916 at Russell Road, Peeramon, Queensland, Australia (now 322 Gadaloff Road, Butchers Creek, situated about 30 km from Atherton), to Mikhail Ivanovich Prokhorov and Maria Ivanovna (née Mikhailova), Russian revolutionaries who had emigrated from Russia to escape repression by the Tsarist regime.
-As a child he attended Butchers Creek State School.
+Alexander Michael Prochoroff was born on 11 July 1916 in Atherton, Australia, to Russian parents who had emigrated from Russia to escape repression by the Tsarist regime.
+As a child, he attended Butchers Creek State School.
 The family returned to Russia in 1923, after the culmination of the October Revolution and the Russian Civil War.

 In 1934, Prokhorov entered the Saint Petersburg State University to study physics.
 He was a member of the Komsomol from 1930 to 1944, the youth wing of the CPSU.
 Prokhorov graduated with honors in 1939 and moved to Moscow to work at the Lebedev Physical Institute, in the oscillations laboratory headed by academician N. D. Papaleksi.
 His research there was devoted to propagation of radio waves in the ionosphere.

 At the onset of World War II, in June 1941, he joined the Red Army.
 Prokhorov fought in the infantry, was wounded twice in battles, and was awarded three medals, including the Medal For Courage in 1946.
 He was demobilized in 1944, a year before the end of WWII and eventual victory of the Allies.

-Prokhorov returned to the Lebedev Institute where, in 1946, he defended his Ph.D. thesis on "Theory of Stabilization of Frequency of a Tube Oscillator in the Theory of a Small Parameter".
+Prokhorov returned to the Lebedev Institute where, in 1946, he defended his Candidate of Sciences thesis titled Theory of Stabilization of Frequency of a Tube Oscillator in the Theory of a Small Parameter.